jackhwl/EntityFrameworkCore6/EFCore6/ReadMe.md

 * Using Keyless Entities to Map to Views
 # Section 12: Using EF Core with ASP.NET Core Apps
 * Adding the ASP.NET Core Project
+* Adding an Author Controller to the Project